dictu-lang/Dictu/docs/docs/classes.md

     @ClassVarAnnotation
     var someVariable = 10;

-    // This will be available in `.variableAnnotations`
+    // This will be available in `.fieldAnnotations`
     @ClassConstVariable
     const y = 10;